 Conduct which violates this pure intent may result in disciplinary action up to and including involuntary termination of membership.
 Specific examples of conduct subject to discipline include, but are not limited to:

 - Taking advantage of other members for a financial purpose, including borrowing or lending money or personal fundraising;

-- Conduct intended to either 1) damage the reputation of SGI-USA or 2) harm or undermine the interests of SGI-USA, or 3) disturb the faith and practice of members;
+- Conduct intended to either 1) damage the reputation of SGI-USA, 2) harm or undermine the interests of SGI-USA, or 3) disturb the faith and practice of members;

-- Conduct which is disruptive to the harmonious unity of SGI-USA, including spreading false or disparaging information about the organization, its leaders or members, and/or failing to correct misunderstanding among the membership caused by him or her;
+- Conduct which is disruptive to the harmonious unity of SGI-USA, including spreading false or disparaging information about the organization, its leaders or members, and/or failing to correct misunderstanding among the membership caused by such conduct;

 - Physical or verbal abuse and/or harassment; and